aidankmcalister/astro-portfolio/src/content/projects/project3.md

 type: "Full-Stack"
 ---

 **WhatTodo** is a streamlined Todo app powered by RedwoodJS, TailwindCSS, and Supabase.
-Users can effortlessly manage tasks with seamless Auth0 authentication, create, update, and delete todos, while enjoying a sleek dark mode interface.
+Users can effortlessly manage tasks with seamless Auth0 authentication, and create, update, and delete todos while enjoying a sleek dark mode interface.
 Deployed on Vercel for a smooth experience.

 **Key Features:**